malie.io Pokémon Trading Card Game export format

 This specification is a draft.
 If you would like to receive authorship credit for your feedback, suggestions, or review, please let nago know how you would like to be credited and they will happily add you.

-Conversely, a name appearing on this list does not necessarily infer endorsement of this draft.
+Conversely, a name appearing on this list does not necessarily infer endorsement of this draft at this time.

 Changelog